0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/intro-t1-prover.md

 The Polygon Type 1 Prover is a zk-evm proving component used for creating proofs on your ZK-EVM chain.
 It has been developed in collaboration with the Toposware team.

+!!! info
+    The Polygon Type 1 Prover is not yet ready for full implementation into a CDK stack.

 ## Get started

 If you want to get up and running quickly, follow the [how to deploy the Type 1 Prover guide](../../how-to/deploy-t1-prover.md).